Alberto-Jordan/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a comprehensive web application developed using Node and Express.
+It enables users to shorten lengthy URLs, similar to the functionality provided by bit.ly.

 ## Final Product